PorterX2Pro/ZombieConvergence/README.md

 ZombieConvergence
 =================

 An open sourced zombie game engine.
+Lisensed under GPL v3.

 All you need to start working: